eilo-milo/python-crash-course/04-Dictionary.md

 ```

 ### 3.2 A List Inside a Dictionary
-* Enables associating multiple values with a single descriptive key[cite: 5].
+* Enables associating multiple values with a single descriptive key.

 ```python
 pizza = {